SenseiSpringroll/qb-policejob/README.md

 #This is my first attempt at editing a resource to this degree so the code is probably a little messy, I apologize.

 This edit of qb-policejob Includes mobile finger scanner.
-Made usage of Randolio's mobile finger scanner, just broke it down into snippets and integrated it in https://github.com/Randolio/randol_fingerprint and Includes Ped interaction for garage ( so far ) to take out and store Police Vehicles.
-Supports multi-Department as well
+Made usage of Randolio's mobile finger scanner, just broke it down into snippets and integrated it in https://github.com/Randolio/randol_fingerprint and Includes Ped interaction and Supports multi-Department as well

 #installation